sourcegraph/handbook/content/talent/resources_for_hiring_managers.md

    - During the call, we will review: 1) compensation 2) equity 3) perks, travel (and benefits, if applicable).
    - Before ending the call, be sure to determine a potential start date (all start dates should fall on a cohort Monday) and 2) schedule a follow up call to answer any questions.
 - Following the offer call, Recruiter sends the offer summary to the candidate in an email.
-- To send an official offer, the Recruiter 1) updates the offer approval with the accurate start date and 2) tags the VP Talent and the Recruitment Operations Specialist in the notes section: "@Carly @Trevor please send this US/Non-US offer letter"
+- To send an official offer, the Recruiter
+   - 1. updates the offer approval with the accurate start date
+   - 2. tags the VP Talent and the Recruitment Operations Specialist in the notes section: "@Carly @Trevor please send this [US/Non-US] offer letter"
 - The official offer is sent to the candidate via Docusign.

 ### 4. After the offer